Pete Cunningham (kickboxer): Fighting career

 Retirement fight, Dida Diafat 2, 1996.

-Peter started his amateur kickboxing career in 1980, when he beat Reg Johnson in Calgary, Canada.
+Cunningham started his amateur kickboxing career in 1980, when he beat Reg Johnson in Calgary, Canada.
 Later that month, he began taking boxing lessons with Ted James and his son Rocky at the South Side Legion boxing gym in Edmonton.

-A few more wins in amateur kickboxing followed, and in January 1981, Peter met the legendary Benny "The Jet" Urquidez, who was giving a kickboxing seminar in Vancouver, British Columbia, Canada.
+A few more wins in amateur kickboxing followed, and in January 1981, Cu nninghammet the legendary Benny "The Jet" Urquidez, who was giving a kickboxing seminar in Vancouver, British Columbia, Canada.
 This is where The Jet told the young fighter "you are going to be a great champion".
-Around this time, Peter "Sugarfoot" Cunningham had his first professional kickboxing fight where he took on the Canadian Champion Gordy Gong.
-Peter won by a big knock out, a round kick to the head.
+Around this time, Cunningham had his first professional kickboxing fight where he took on the Canadian Champion Gordy Gong.
+Cunningham won by a big knock out, a round kick to the head.
 After the fight, Sensei Rueben Urquidez and Sensei Blinky Rodriguez approached Cunningham and his mother to congratulate him on the big win, and extend an invitation to come and train out of their world class facility in Van Nuys, California, The Jet Center.
-This was a dream come true for Peter and he gladly accepted.
+This was a dream come true for Cunningham and he gladly accepted.

-As Sugarfoot made his move to Los Angeles, he was featured on the undercard of Muhammad Ali's exhibition bout with Edmonton Oiler enforcer Dave Semenko.
+As Cunningham made his move to Los Angeles, he was featured on the undercard of Muhammad Ali's exhibition bout with Edmonton Oiler enforcer Dave Semenko.
 The event took place at Northlands Coliseum in Edmonton on June 12, 1983.
-Peter defeated his opponent, who was a World Lightweight Champion, and impressed Ali's trainer and cornerman Bundini Brown, who introduced Sugarfoot to Ali and his family.
-Ali signed a book for Peter's mother, and then suggested to Bundini to invite the young fighter to come and train at the Joe Lewis - Muhammad Ali Gym in Santa Monica.
+Cunningham defeated his opponent, who was a World Lightweight Champion, and impressed Ali's trainer and cornerman Bundini Brown, who introduced Cunningham to Ali and his family.
+Ali signed a book for Cunningham's mother, and then suggested to Bundini to invite the young fighter to come and train at the Joe Lewis - Muhammad Ali Gym in Santa Monica.

-It seems that it was destiny and that the stars aligned - two of the greatest champions in their respective sports, boxing and kickboxing - both extended invitations to join them and train with them to pursue his championship aspirations.
-From that point on, and for the next three years Peter trained at both gyms every day, at the Joe Lewis - Muhammad Ali Gym in the morning and at the Jet Center in the afternoon.
-At this time, Sugarfoot was fighting professionally in both boxing and kickboxing.
+From that point on, and for the next three years Cunningham trained at both gyms every day, at the Joe Lewis - Muhammad Ali Gym in the morning and at the Jet Center in the afternoon.
+At this time, Cunningham was fighting professionally in both boxing and kickboxing.
 He began to gravitate towards kickboxing, and in 1986 after losing a controversial boxing lightweight title fight, decided to focus solely on kickboxing.

 Acting

-Peter is also an actor with several movies to his credit.
+Cunningham is also an actor with several movies to his credit.
 In his first role, Cunningham played the lightweight champion fighter Frank Peters and faced off with action star Jean-Claude Van Damme in the 1985 martial arts film No Retreat, No Surrender.
-He was also featured in the 1986 Yuen Biao/Corey Yuen film Righting Wrongs.
-In addition, Peter guest starred opposite David Carradine on the Kung Fu: The Legend Continues television series (1993) and worked on big budget feature I Spy (2002), where he doubled Eddie Murphy.
-Most recently, Peter was in The Fighter (2010), playing the role of Mike 'Machine Gun' Mungin.
+He played an assassin in the 1986 Yuen Biao/Corey Yuen film Righting Wrongs.
+Cunningham guest-starred opposite David Carradine on the Kung Fu: The Legend Continues television series (1993) and worked on big budget feature I Spy (2002), where he doubled Eddie Murphy.
+Later Cunningham appeared in The Fighter (2010), playing the role of Mike 'Machine Gun' Mungin.